intesys/yAutomation-iOS/README.md

 ### Back buttons

-UITestsHelper provides a custom accessible back button that is preconfigured to be used in UI testing.
+`yAutomation` provides a custom accessible back button that is preconfigured to be used in UI testing.

-    import YRobotConfigurator
+    import yAutomationConfigurator

     struct MyView {
         var body: some View {